Amiitesh-tsp/Linux_Shell-cmd/Getting_Started.md

     mkdir <directory_name>

-    In mkdir we can create as many as directories as we want which means that we can have n number of arguments seperated by space for this command.
+   In mkdir we can create as many directories as we want which means that we can have n number of arguments seperated by space for this command.

    If we want to create folder names seperated by space we have to name them within quotes.
     For Example: